What is the Best Grind Size for Espresso?

 Here’s a list of the best coffee beans for Espresso

 As a coffee lover, I understand the importance of a perfect espresso shot.
-From my personal experience, I can say that grind size is a critical factor that affects the quality of the shot.
+From my personal experience, I can say that grind size is the most critical factor that affects the quality of the shot.

 Making the perfect espresso shot requires attention to detail and precision.
 It’s essential to use the right equipment and techniques to ensure a consistent and balanced flavor.